 A slight, weather-beaten lady stands before me.
 To her side sits the eldest son, a Pink Boa snake dangles loosely around the boy’s neck.
 The little lady smiles whilst hoisting her plastic tub of coconut bread up towards my face so that my reddened nose can smell this freshly made island delicacy.
 “Deme dos por fa” – “give me two please” I say.
 As she does I casually turn and take in the sheer beauty of my surroundings.
 The white sand on which I stand separates centuries old jungle from the crystal clear, light blue ocean out beyond.
 Tropical birds soar overhead, their mixed songs gently vibrating from the countless palm branches.
 I take the bread and await their price.
 ‘Diez mi amor” she says with her kind smile glistening.
 Ten Lempira (around 40 pence) for two buns of homemade coconut bread on an isolated desert island in the Honduran Caribbean Sea.

 Los Cayos Cochinos are an untouched, relatively unknown and without doubt – unforgettable paradise.
 Having being selected as one of the top 10 destinations to be visited around the world, their allure is that they belong to the world’s second largest barrier reef, forming an archipelago of 13 coral cays of origin and 2 volcanic islands.
-Populated solely by small self-sustained ‘Garifuna’ communities, they maintain an undiscovered romance for each and every visitor.
+Populated solely by small self-sustained ‘Garifuna’ communities, they maintain an undiscovered romance for each and every visitor that want to share intimacy with their partners, and include the use of toys like this impressive anal vibrator and others.
 The name itself can be literally translated into English as “The dirty cays”.
 “Cochino” is a Spanish word for something ‘dirty’.
 In English though, these hidden Caribbean gems are known as “The hog islands”.
 The history to these names in both languages – being utterly intriguing.

 During the age of discovery, around the 16th and 17th centuries, these exotic islands became the domain of British pirates or ‘Buccaneers’.
 Ironic perhaps, that such a truly splendid and beautiful chain of islands should have become the haunt of violent, avaricious rogues.
 The Pirates themselves being a collection of thieves, murderers, rapists and fortune seekers – captained by men such as the infamous Henry Morgan.
 Such characters being titled as ‘Privateers’ – royal subjects armed with the Queen’s blessing to plunder all Spanish ships, towns and ports in the ‘New World’.
 The Pirates used these cays as a base whereupon they introduced the hogs that they kept for food.
 They then became known as ‘The hog islands’ whilst the Spaniards knew them as ‘the dirty cays’ on account of the ‘dirty’ cut-throat Buccaneers lurking within them.